fr34kyn01535/discord-fs/README.md

 # discord-fs

 discord-fs is a Discord bot that allows creating a virtual file system accesible via FTP, backed by text-messages for journaling and attachments for storage.
+The maximum file size limit is 8mb.
+There is no limit in the amount of files in theory.

 ## Installation